czipperz/b/README.md

 #b

-B is a powerful way to bookmark and cd all at once!
+`b` is a powerful way to bookmark and cd all at once!

 Installation is at the end.
 Hit `<END>` to get there fast